Music of Philadelphia: Electronic music

-Hip hop
+Hip-hop

-The first major pop hip hop acts from Philadelphia were Will Smith and DJ Jazzy Jeff; the city also produced a number of other noted performers, like Tuff Crew, Lisa Lopes of TLC, and new jack swing group Boyz II Men.
-Local recorded hip hop began in the Late 1970s, with Lady B.
+The first major pop hip-hop acts from Philadelphia were Will Smith and DJ Jazzy Jeff; the city also produced a number of other noted performers, like Tuff Crew, Lisa Lopes of TLC, and new jack swing group Boyz II Men.
+Local recorded hip-hop began in the Late 1970s, with Lady B.

-It was Schoolly D, however, who first put Philadelphia on the hip hop map and made Philadelphia "the spawning ground for a whole new direction in rap music".
+It was Schoolly D, however, who first put Philadelphia on the hip-hop map and made Philadelphia "the spawning ground for a whole new direction in rap music".
 Often considered the first hardcore rapper and gangsta rapper, Schoolly D rose to local fame with the single "P.S.K.
 What Does It Mean?", which got airplay as far north as New York.
 He rapped about the life of a "gangsta", about living in the ghetto and dealing with poverty and crime.

 Despite the fact that Philadelphia is one of the birthplaces of hardcore rap, the upbeat and party-driven Will Smith became the most visible of the early stars.
 However, the local scene remains vibrant, with regular performances across the city, including at Temple University's African Student Union.
-Some performers have achieved considerable national acclaim since Smith, however, especially The Roots, Cassidy, The Goats, Beanie Sigel, Freeway, Kurupt, Peedi Crakk, State Property, Nonfiction, Meek Mill and Eve; the city has also produced the well-known alternative hip hop duo Jedi Mind Tricks, Digable Planets, Princess Superstar, Bahamadia, Chiddy Bang, Spank Rock, Philadelphia Slick, Amanda Blank, Lil Dicky, PnB Rock, and Lil Uzi Vert (who worked with Philadelphia native production group Working On Dying, known for flag-shipping Tread rap, a sub-genre of hip-hop that originated in Philadelphia's underground rap scene).
+Some performers have achieved considerable national acclaim since Smith, however, especially The Roots, Cassidy, The Goats, Beanie Sigel, Freeway, Kurupt, Peedi Crakk, State Property, Meek Mill and Eve; the city has also produced the well-known alternative hip-hop duo Jedi Mind Tricks, Digable Planets, Princess Superstar, Bahamadia, Chiddy Bang, Spank Rock, Philadelphia Slick, Amanda Blank, Lil Dicky, PnB Rock, and Lil Uzi Vert, who worked with Philadelphia native production group Working On Dying, known for flag-shipping Tread rap, a sub-genre of hip-hop that originated in Philadelphia's underground rap scene.